dyorg/slim-token-authentication/README.md

 ]));
 ```

-### cookie
+### Cookie

-At last resource, middleware tries to find on authorization cookie.
+As a last resort, middleware tries to find `authorization` cookie.
-You can change cookie name using cookie option.
-You can disabled authentication via cookie setting it on option as null.
+You can change cookie name using `cookie` option.
+You can disabled authentication via cookie setting `cookie` option as null.

 ```php
 ...